- Home

 Tobacco Free Lake County (TFLC) serves all Lake County residents, workers, and organizations.
 Our mission is to train schools, communities, health care professionals, and individual people in tobacco prevention and quitting tobacco.
 All services are free or at low cost.

-What Does Tobacco Free Lake County Offer?
+Tobacco Free Lake County Services

-- Training and resources for teachers, schools, and other organizations that work with youth
+- Training and resources for teachers, schools, and other organizations

 - Training and resources for healthcare providers